Leo1003/rust-osshkeys/README.md

 A Rust library to handle OpenSSH key and other common SSH key

 The main function of this library is to read, write different formats of SSH keys.
-Also, it provide the ability to generate a key, sign and verify data.
+Also, it provides the ability to generate a key, sign and verify data.

 ## Current Status
 The library's basic features are implemented.